The Cherokees

 Nĭkwăsĭ´ Mound (AmRevNC photograph)

 Many Cherokee towns featured human-made artificial hills now called “mounds.”
 These were already at least 1,000 years old by the time of the Revolution.
-Though some were built by natives of the Mississippian Culture famous for mounds nearer that river, archaeological evidence says Cherokee ancestors built others.[3]
+Though some were built by Native Americans of the Mississippian Culture famous for mounds nearer that river, archaeological evidence says Cherokee ancestors built others.[3]

 The mounds included dirt from each resident’s homesite, to symbolize coming together.[4]
 Contrary to the expectations of later American looters, the mounds were not used for burials or buried treasure.
-Council houses were built on top, which served multiple purposes, like community centers in small U.S. towns today: political events, worship, trading, and communal work and recreation.
+Council houses were built on top.

 Almost all of the mounds that existed during the Revolution are gone or greatly reduced in size.
 Farmers and disappointed looters knocked many down, and without maintenance, erosion had its natural effects.
 Residents of Franklin put a road through the Nĭkwăsĭ´ Mound, shown above.
 Probably the only N.C. mound that approximates its original height is Cowee Mound near the modern town of that name.